Flóamanna saga: Summary

 The saga extends across four generations, around the years 870-1020, focusing on the hero Þorgils.
 Chapters 1-9 and 18 are an account of Þorgils's ancestors based on Sturla Þórðarson's version of Landnámabók.
 However, the text also contains some motifs more common in the fornaldarsögur, not least because the text draws on Vǫlsunga saga to add to Þorgils's ancestors the legendary heroes Ragnarr Loðbrók, Sigurðr Fáfnisbani, and Óðinn.
 The narrative begins in Norway, recounting the deeds of Atli and his sons, including their disputes with Ingólfr Arnarson and his foster brother Hjǫrleifr Hróðmarsson.
-It then tells of Hallsteinn Atlason's migration to Iceland, the setting shifting to south-western Iceland in the Settlement Period. specifically beginning about 15 km south of the modern town Selfoss at a farm called Traðarholt.
+It then tells of Hallsteinn Atlason's migration to Iceland, the setting shifting to south-western Iceland in the Settlement Period.

 In his prime, Þorgils is portrayed as a classic hero; one episode, for example, draws on the classic Grettis saga.
 Aged 16 he returns to his ancestral home of Norway to seek his patrimony there.
 He travels to the British Isles and gains both a precious sword and a Scottish bride.
-However, returning to Iceland, he gives this wife to his best friend and marries an Icelandic woman named Þórey. Þórey was fostered on a farm called Kálfaholt by a man named Jósteinn.
+However, returning to Iceland, he gives this wife to his best friend and marries an Icelandic woman.
 He converts to Christianity, facing down the threats of the pagan god Þórr, who appears to him in dreams.
-Notably, after Þorgils's conversion, Þórr repeatedly appears in his dreams, threatening him and demanding his return to paganism.
-Upon waking, Þorgils discovers prized livestock, such as a well-fed boar, dead, seemingly cursed by Þórr.
-After a period of recurring dreams and livestock deaths, Þorgils undertakes a night watch, wrestling an unseen force believed to be Þórr, which ends the attacks.
 He then travels to Greenland, aiming to settle there, but is shipwrecked.
 His companions are afflicted by disease and his wife is killed, and Þorgils must bring up his infant child.
 His time in Greenland is further curtailed by a fractious relationship with Eiríkr inn rauði.
-During their ill-fated sea journey to Greenland, they encounter severe hardship, including a lack of food and water. Þórr again appears, offering protection in exchange for Þorgils renouncing Christianity. Þorgils refuses, and, deducing that a cow previously dedicated to Þórr might be causing their misfortune, he throws the animal overboard, which appears to improve their journey.
+He returns to Iceland via Ireland and Hálogaland and settles down.